integritychain/fips205/README.md

 desktop, browser and embedded applications.
 The source repository includes examples demonstrating benchmarking, constant-time statistical measurements, and WASM execution.

-This crate implements the FIPS 205 **final/released** standard in pure Rust with minimal and mainstream dependencies.
+This crate implements the FIPS 205 **final/released** standard in pure Rust with minimal and mainstream dependencies, and without any unsafe code.
 All twelve (!!) security parameter sets are fully functional.
-The implementation does not require the standard library, e.g. `#[no_std]`, has no heap allocations, e.g. no `alloc` needed, and exposes the `RNG` so it is suitable for the full range of applications from server down to the bare-metal.
+The implementation's key- and signature-generation functionality operates in constant-time, does not require the standard library, e.g.
+`#[no_std]`, has no heap allocations, e.g. no `alloc` needed, and exposes the `RNG` so it is suitable for the full range of applications from server down to the bare-metal.
 The API is stabilized and the code is heavily biased towards safety and correctness; further performance optimizations will be implemented as the standard matures.
+This crate will quickly follow any changes to FIPS 204 standard/vectors as they become available.

 See <https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.205.pdf> for a full description of the target functionality.